East–West Schism: Experience of God versus scholasticism

 Eastern Orthodox theologians argue that the mind (reason, rationality) is the focus of Western theology, whereas, in Eastern theology, the mind must be put in the heart, so they are united into what is called nous; this unity as heart is the focus of Eastern Orthodox Christianity, involving the unceasing prayer of the heart.
-In Orthodox theology, in the Eastern ascetic traditions, one of the goals of ascetic practice is to obtain sobriety of consciousness, awakeness (nepsis).
+In Orthodox theology and the Eastern ascetic traditions, one of the goals of ascetic practice is to attain sobriety of consciousness, awakeness (nepsis).
 For humankind, this is reached via the healing of the whole person, encompassing the soul/heart.
 When a person's heart is reconciled with their mind, this is referred to as a healing of the nous or the "eye, focus of the heart or soul".

 Part of this process is the healing and reconciliation of humankind's reason (logos or dianoia) with the heart or soul.
-While the human spirit and body are energies vivified by the soul, Orthodoxy teaches sin, suffering and sorrow are caused by the heart and mind being in conflict.
+While the human spirit and body are energies vivified by the soul, Orthodoxy teaches that sin, suffering, and sorrow are caused by the heart and mind being in conflict.
 According to Orthodox theology, a lack of noetic understanding (sickness) can be neither circumvented nor satisfied by rational or discursive thought (i.e. systematization).
 Denying the needs of the human heart (the needs of the soul) is seen to cause various negative or destructive manifestations such as addiction, atheism and evil thoughts.
 A cleaned, healed or restored nous creates the condition of sobriety, or nepsis of the mind.

 Uncreated light

-Orthodox theologians assert that the theological division of East and West culminated into a direct theological conflict known as the Hesychasm controversy during several councils at Constantinople between 1341 and 1351.
-They argue that this controversy highlighted the sharp contrast between what is embraced by the Catholic Church as proper (or orthodox) theological dogma and how theology is validated by the Eastern Orthodox.
-The essence of the disagreement is that in the East a person cannot be a true theologian or teach the knowledge of God without having experienced God, as defined as the vision of God (theoria).
+Orthodox theologians assert that the theological division of East and West culminated in a direct theological conflict known as the Hesychasm controversy during several councils at Constantinople between 1341 and 1351.
+They argue that this controversy highlighted the sharp contrast between what the Catholic Church embraces as proper (or orthodox) theological dogma and how theology is validated in the Eastern Orthodox tradition.
+The essence of the disagreement is that, in the East, a person cannot be a true theologian or teach the knowledge of God without having experienced God, as defined by the vision of God (theoria).
 At the heart of the issue was the teaching of the Essence-Energies distinctions (which states that while creation can never know God's uncreated essence, it can know his uncreated energies) by Gregory Palamas.